 Some EDR events do not appear on the client [14.3 RU1]

 The Symantec Endpoint Protection client must run Windows 10 build 14393 or later to collect Symantec EDR Event Tracing for Windows (ETW) events.
 [SEP-67175]

-The Network Traffic Redirection feature has some limitations [14.3 RU1]
+The Network Traffic Redirection (Web and Cloud Access Protection) feature has some limitations [14.3 RU1]

-The tunnel method is currently considered a beta feature.
+The tunnel method is currently considered an early adopter release feature.

 Upgrading the Symantec Endpoint Protection clients from 14.2.x to 14.3 MP1 and later creates duplicate agent enrollment entries for these clients on the